 Excise Taxes – Taxes levied on specific goods, such as cigarettes, alcohol, and cars.

 Income Taxes – Taxes paid on an individual’s personal income or a company’s profits.

 Severance Taxes – Taxes paid on natural resources such as crude oil and natural gas, so named because these resources are ‘severed’ from the ground.

 Spending Through the Tax Code

 The state spends money both directly and indirectly.
 Direct spending takes the form of annual budgeting for programs and services such as education, public safety, and health care.
-Direct state spending is covered in the companion publication A Guide to the New Mexico State Budget.
+Direct state spending is covered in the companion publication A Guide to New Mexico’s State Budget.
 The state also spends money indirectly by choosing to forego collecting certain tax revenues.
 While direct spending is done through the budgeting process, indirect spending is handled by changing the tax code.

 Over the years, the Legislature has enacted many tax breaks, which are called tax expenditures.
 Many tax expenditures are enacted as a form of economic development because they provide a subsidy or incentive for specific businesses.
 Tax credits for solar panels is an example of this.
 Other expenditures are intended to help groups of people.
 The Working Families Tax Credit (WFTC), which helps low-income working families, is one example.

 Cuts in taxes almost always result in the state collecting less revenue.
 Lower revenue means the state will either have to cut its direct spending or it will have to raise other taxes or fees to make up the difference.
 Before any legislation to enact a tax break is passed, however, the state tries to estimate how much it will cost.
 These estimates are contained in a fiscal impact report (FIR) prepared by the Legislative Finance Committee (LFC) staff.